ajjoglekar/knowledge-base/ITIL 4/Readme.md

 Each module:

-Builds on the previous one
+- **Builds on the previous one**

-Avoids duplication

-Maintains conceptual continuity
+- **Avoids duplication**
+- **Maintains conceptual continuity**

+The intent is to help readers form a **single coherent mental model** of ITIL 4, rather than a collection of disconnected topics.

+---

-🧩 How to Use This Repository
+## 🧩 How to Use This Repository

 You can use this in multiple ways:

-📖 As a learning path
+### 📖 As a learning path

-Read modules in order (0 → 9) to build a complete mental model of ITIL 4.
+Read modules in order to build a complete mental model of ITIL 4.

-🎓 For certification preparation
+### 🎓 For certification preparation
 Focus on:

-Definitions
+- Core definitions

-Relationships between concepts
+- Relationships between concepts

-The mental model summary
+- The **ITIL 4 — Complete Mental Model** note

-The interview readiness module
+- The **Explanation & Interview Readiness** module

-🛠️ For real-world application
+### 🛠️ For real-world application
 Use the NextGen examples to:

-Diagnose organizational issues
+- Diagnose organizational issues

-Frame conversations with leadership
+- Frame conversations with leadership

-Connect ITIL concepts to Agile / DevOps work
+- Connect ITIL concepts to Agile / DevOps work

-💬 For interviews
+### 💬 For interviews

-Module 9 and the Mental Model note are especially useful for:
+The **Explanation & Interview Readiness** module and the **Mental Model** note are especially useful for:

-Explaining ITIL simply
+- Explaining ITIL simply

-Answering “Why ITIL?”
+- Answering “Why ITIL?”

-Handling skepticism
+- Handling skepticism and resistance

+---

-🧠 Core Philosophy
+## 🧠 Core Philosophy

 This repository is built on one belief:

-Frameworks fail when treated as processes.
+> **Frameworks fail when treated as processes.
-They succeed when used as thinking tools.
+> They succeed when used as thinking tools.**

 ITIL 4 works best when:

-Principles guide decisions
+- Principles guide decisions

-Governance clarifies intent
+- Governance clarifies intent

-Value flow is visible
+- Value flow is visible

-Capabilities are applied selectively
+- Capabilities are applied selectively

-Learning is systematic
+- Learning is systematic

+---

-🚀 Who This Is For
+## 🚀 Who This Is For

-DevOps Engineers
+- DevOps Engineers

-Platform Engineers
+- Platform Engineers

-SREs
+- SREs

-Technical Program / Release Managers
+- Technical Program / Release Managers

-IT Managers and Architects
+- IT Managers and Architects

-ITIL certification candidates who want real understanding
+- ITIL certification candidates who want **real understanding**

+---

-📌 Disclaimer
+## 📌 Disclaimer

-This repository reflects an interpretive, practitioner-oriented view of ITIL 4.
+This repository reflects an **interpretive, practitioner-oriented view of ITIL 4**.
 It is not official AXELOS material.

 All examples are fictional and used solely for learning purposes.

+---

-✨ Final Note
+## ✨ Final Note

 If you finish this repository and feel that:

-ITIL finally makes sense
+- ITIL finally *makes sense*

-It no longer feels outdated
+- It no longer feels outdated

-You can explain it without jargon
+- You can explain it without jargon

 Then it has done its job.

+---